eu6en/laravel-react-chat/README.md

 - **Docker**: Containerization platform for running the application database.
 - **Vite**: A build tool that provides a faster and leaner development experience for modern web projects.
 - **Sanctum**: Laravel's lightweight authentication system for SPAs and simple APIs.
+- **Reverb**: Laravel WebSocket server to handle real-time events
+- **Laravel Echo**: Frontend JavaScript library used to subscribe to channels and listen for events broadcast by Laravel backend, enabling real-time web communication

 ## Installation